Tuesday, December 13, 2016

 Beginning in 1962, Rayner hosted the show "Breakfast With Bugs Bunny," which was an early morning weekday show that first starred Dick Coughlan and was produced by Don Sandburg.

-When Coughlan left, Ray Rayner recently arrived from WBBM-TV and working afternoons as "Oliver O. Oliver" on Bozo's Circus and "Sgt.
+When Coughlan left, Ray Rayner recently arrived from WBBM-TV and working afternoons as "Oliver O. Oliver" on Bozo's Circus, and "Sgt.
 Henry Pettibone" in the "Crime Stopper Cruiser" on "The Dick Tracy Show" took over.
 This made Rayner one of the busiest and highest-paid talents on Channel 9.
 It became "Ray Rayner and His Friends" in 1964.

-"Ray Rayner and His Friends" featured old cartoons such as various Warner Brothers character cartoons, arts-and-crafts, and animals such as Chelveston, the Duck, who was named after RAF Chelveston, where Rayner was stationed during World War II.
+"Ray Rayner and His Friends" featured old cartoons such as various Warner Brothers character cartoons, arts-and-crafts, and animals such as Chelveston, the Duck, named after RAF Chelveston, where Rayner was stationed during World War II.
 Chelveston would occasionally bite, and Rayner was notably wary.
-During these segments, Chelveston would basically walk around the set, eat, or bathe while a then-current top 40 song was played.
+During these segments, Chelveston would walk around the set, eat, or bathe while a then-current top 40 song was played.
 Rayner later said he put duck feed in the cuffs of his coveralls so Chelveston would nip at them, then save himself from the duck by giving him a head of lettuce to pick apart.
 What was not known to the public until after the program was no longer on the air was that Chelveston was actually played by four different ducks over the years.

 Left to Right; Clod Hopper (1972-1973), Cooky (1968–1994), Ray Rayner (Oliver O. Oliver 1961–1971), and Bozo.
 Ray Rayner was still helping out Bozo's Circus after his character ended in 1972.